Speakers Bureau

 Introduction to UGA Skidaway Institute of Oceanography

 So what is that place at the north end of Skidaway Island, and what are they doing there?
-Mike Sullivan will answer those questions and more as he describes the history of the institute and profiles its cutting-edge research on the Georgia coast and around the world.
+Jackson Schroeder will answer those questions and more as he describes the history of the institute and profiles its cutting-edge research on the Georgia coast and around the world.

 Dr. Clark Alexander